kykungz/crypto-wallet-changer/README.md

 This bookmarklet aims to help you perform a "view-as"-like functionality, by injecting scripts that tells the DApps to read your wallet address that you filled in.

-## How this works?

-Most crypto wallet extensions injects a variable into browser's global variable `window`.

-For example, [MetaMask](https://metamask.io/) injects a variable named `ethereum` into browser's `window`, so you could use `window.ethereum` to perform operations on the wallet extension.

-DApps sites like [PancakeSwap](https://pancakeswap.finance/) retrieve wallet information from that `window.ethereum` variable when you connects to their website.
-These DApps are also listening on events that are sent from the extension, important events such as "Account Connected" or "Account Changed".

-This bookmarklet just simply try to emit those events and tricks the website to think that you have changed your wallet to the one you filled it.

-For example, emitting `account changed to <user_input>` event.

 ## Installation

 Easy, as this project works as a [Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet), you can simply visit https://kykungz.github.io/crypto-wallet-changer and drag a wallet into your Bookmarks bar of your browser.